 A major objective of Islamic teachings and preaching (urging people to accept good ideas) is to help people develop strong character that is reflected in their lives as kindness, generosity, patience, and forgiveness.
 The aim is to produce good citizens capable of distinguishing right from wrong and capable of doing the right things.
 Our behaviour is in the end, an outworking of our beliefs.
 Or to put it the other way round, what we actually believe will inevitably become apparent through our attitudes and actions.

 Three features of Islamic moral teachings

-Islam on the other hand has always promoted the idea of community.
-It insists on self-sacrifice, kindness to others, taking care of others through generosity.
-So this postmodern trend of social networking in some ways appears as a reaction to broken lives, broken families and a broken society, alarm bells are ringing to warn us of the dangers of living a cocooned and virtual life and emphasising the need to live in the real human communities.
+Islam, on the other hand, has always promoted the idea of community.
+It insists on self-sacrifice, kindness to others, and taking care of others through generosity.
+So this postmodern trend of social networking in some ways appears as a reaction to broken lives, broken families and broken society, alarm bells are ringing to warn us of the dangers of living a cocooned and virtual life and emphasising the need to live in real human communities.

 Gratitude and forgiveness

-Group 3 were instructed to make a daily list of things for which they were grateful pleased about.
+- Group 3 were instructed to make a daily list of things for which they were grateful and pleased.

-The Quran presented the Prophet (peace be upon him) as the supreme in the most beautiful role model for mankind.
-“Indeed, in the messenger of Allah there is a beautiful role model for you” (Al Ahzab: 21).
+The Quran presented the Prophet (peace be upon him) as the supreme, the most beautiful role model for mankind.
+“You have an excellent role model in the Messenger of Allah” (Ahzab: 21).